Multirate Exponential Rosenbrock Methods: Conclusions

-In this work we have introduced a new approach for multirate integration of initial-value problems that evolve on multiple time scales.
-Employing an MIS-like approach wherein the couplings between slow and fast time scales occurs through the definition of a sequence of modified IVPs at the fast time scale, and built off of existing exponential Rosenbrock methods, the proposed multirate exponential Rosenbrock methods allow creation of multirate methods with very high order of accuracy, and minimize the amount of costly processing of the slow time scale operator.
+We have introduced a new approach for multirate integration of initial-value problems that evolve on multiple time scales.
+Employing an MIS-like approach wherein the couplings between slow and fast time scales occurs through defining a sequence of modified IVPs at the fast time scale, and built off of existing ExpRB methods, the proposed MERB methods allow creation of multirate methods with very high order of accuracy, and minimize the amount of costly processing of the slow time scale operator.
 In addition to deriving a clear mechanism for constructing these from certain classes of ExpRB schemes, we provide rigorous convergence analysis for MERB methods.
-We note that the style of this analysis is much more elegant than our approach for multirate exponential Runge--Kutta methods \cite{LCR2020}, in that we analyze the overall MERB error by separately quantifying the error between the MERB approximation of the underlying ExpRB method, and the error in the ExpRB approximation of the original IVP.
-With this theory in hand, we proposed a suite of MERB methods with orders 2 through 6, where in the cases of orders 3--6, we additionally provided generalizations of the base ExpRB methods and extended these to non-autonomous problems.
+We note that the style of this analysis is much more elegant than our approach for MERK methods \cite{LCR2020}, in that we analyze the overall MERB error by separately quantifying the error between the MERB approximation of the underlying ExpRB method, and the error in the ExpRB approximation of the original IVP.
+With this theory in hand, we propose a suite of MERB methods with orders 2 through 6, where in the cases of orders 3--6, we additionally provide generalizations of the base ExpRB methods and extend these to non-autonomous problems.